Blank Wall Ideas

 Blank Living Room Wall Decor

 Sometimes trying to find multiple wall prints that work together can be a challenge.
 Instead, consider one large oversized wall print, like a big beautiful landscape or floral to fill that empty wall.
 Choose one that features a pop of color that complements your room and provides a new focus.
 Center a large print over your sofa and hang it about eight to ten inches above the top of your sofa.
 Don’t hang it too high; you want the art and sofa to work together as a group.
 Hanging it too high may feel disconnected.

 Empty Bedroom Wall Decor

 You don’t have to stick just to wall art as you plan out how you want to make over your blank wall space.
 Instead, try mixing and matching a seasonal wreath alongside a set of decorative lanterns that hold tea candles.
 You’ll add a pretty glow and lovely ambiance to any room with this approach.
 Not sure how high to hang your wall art?
 Generally, aim for about 8-10 inches above the top of your headboard.
 Keep your artwork centered and within the width of your headboard to keep everything feeling connected and balanced.

 For your dining room, show off pretty serveware, vases, pitchers or teapots with stylish wire wall shelves.
 They provide storage with a rustic touch.
 Visually, they add structure while retaining an open, airy feel.

-Wall Décor Ideas to Help Transform Your Room
+How to Hang Wall Art – Ideas to Transform Your Room

 Artwork does a beautiful job of adding personality and ambiance to your room and filling that blank space.
 Once you’ve managed to choose the artwork you love, then knowing how to arrange it on your walls poses a whole other dilemma.
 Fear not!
 Our expert advice on the ins and outs of hanging art will make your home’s walls feel gallery-worthy in no time.